lalebdi/Crypto/README.md

 ```sh
 npm install
 ```
-4. Enter your API in `config
+4. Enter your API in
 ```JS
 const API_KEY = 'ENTER YOUR API';
 ```